deLaatLab/peakHiC/README.md

   - argparse
   - config
   - zoo
-  - isotone
   - data.table
-  - doParallel
+  - isotone (optional install)
 - The following R packages available from Bioconductor:
   - GenomicRanges
   - BSgenome of interest (e.g. BSgenome.Hsapiens.UCSC.hg38)
-- The peakC package available from https://github.com/deWitLab/peakC/.
+- The peakC package available from https://github.com/deWitLab/peakC/. (optional install)

+One can use the peak_environment.yml conda setup as described in the initial comments of the full_run.sh file.

 ## Installation